Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/config.md

 The `config.meta_require` function retrieves custom configurations stored under the `meta` dictionary.
 Unlike `config.require()`, this function exclusively checks `config.meta` and won't result in deprecation warnings.
 If the configuration is not found, dbt raises a compilation error.

 Use this function when you need to ensure a custom configuration exists under `meta`.

+Note that `config.meta_require` is not yet supported in Python models.

 Example usage:
 ```sql